 Cedar Creek Reservoir

-So, not technically in Dallas, Cedar Creek Reservoir is close enough and is definitely worth a visit if you are in the Dallas area.
+Although not technically in Dallas, Cedar Creek Reservoir is close enough to be worth visiting if you are in the area.

-Built on Cedar Creek, which is a tributary of the Trinity River, boasts great cabin rentals, over 320 miles of shoreline, and loads of opportunities for fun lake activities.
+Built on Cedar Creek, a tributary of the Trinity River, it boasts great cabin rentals, over 320 miles of shoreline, and loads of opportunities for fun lake activities.

 Fishing is one of the most popular activities here.
 Anglers are known to catch blue catfish, white bass, channel catfish, crappie, and more.